rafa3lmonteiro/python-training/README.md

 - Challenges and exercises related to the 3 modules of the course completed.

 ### For anyone interested in this course, it's free with brazilian teacher Gustavo Guanabara, study on website and get a certificate.
-Full course infollow the links:
+Full course, follow the links:

     - https://www.cursoemvideo.com/curso/python-3-mundo-1
     - https://www.cursoemvideo.com/curso/python-3-mundo-2